xibarrasoria/NGS_2021_AS/docs/source/install_whippet.rst

 Find out how to exit Julia's interactive mode on its `documentation <https://docs.julialang.org/en/v1/manual/getting-started/#:~:text=To%20exit%20the%20interactive%20session,prompts%20the%20user%20for%20input.>`_.

 In order to execute Whippet you will need to access its installation path.
-Inside this path you will find a folder called `bin` where all Whippet's script are ready to use!
+Inside this path you will find a folder called `bin` where all Whippet's scripts are ready to use!

 .. important:: Make sure you save the path where Whippet is installed on a block note.
 It will be hard to remember otherwise.